mlochbaum/BQN/doc/transpose.md

                              ┘
                                ┘

-To exchange multiple axes, use the Power operator.
+To exchange multiple axes, use the Power modifier.
 Like Rotate, a negative power will move axes in the other direction.
 In particular, to move the last axis to the front, use Inverse (as you might expect, this exactly inverts `⍉`).

         ≢ ⍉⍟3 a23456
     [ 5 6 2 3 4 ]